Social Early Neutral Evalutations

 More recently, however, I have noted a shift to where, in my opinion, the evaluators make assessments of how the case will most likely settle, and tailor their recommendations to that assessment.
 This results in more settlements overall, but at the cost of many which are not in the best interests of the children.
 In light of this, it is very important not to give the impression that you are willing to settle for something that is contrary to the children’s best interests.
 In your pitch to the evaluators, tell them what you consider to be the arrangement that is in the children’s best interests, and why — not just what you would be willing to settle for; because if that’s your approach, that’s very likely what they'll treat as your starting point, and your children will be the ones to suffer for it, by having to live with an arrangement that is not in their best interests.

-non-binding.
+Also, always remember that the SENE process is non-binding.
 Don’t feel pressured into agreeing to an arrangement that you know to be contrary to the children’s best interests.
 The process is confidential, and your rejection of a the evaluators’ recommendations will not be known to the Court or to any future custody evaluator.